nginx/unit-docs/source/howto/source.rst

              The default is :samp:`node`.

          * - :samp:`--npm=pathname`
-           - Specific NPM executable pathname.
+           - Specific :program:`npm` executable pathname.

              The default is :samp:`npm`.